 Rick Archer: Right.
 Okay, jumping back to some of your notes here.
-This is this the centrality of the heart and devotion in Treeger?
-Shaivism?
+The centrality of the heart and devotion in Trika Shaivism?

 Shambhavi: Yeah.
 So in Trika, all of reality is considered to be the heart.
-And then the heart space inside of us, which is in the center of the chest is also sometimes called the heart space, or the Cave of the Heart is like the living symbol, or the microcosm of the heart everywhere.
-And what the heart is, the the heart is the outpouring of wisdom.
-It’s that fountain of wisdom that’s coming out and are emerging as worlds, worlds and beings.
-So that’s happening everywhere, all the time, this fountain of becoming our cascade of becoming.
-And we can experience that both the absolute and the fountain of generosity happening in the heart space.
-So there are many practices that are heart based, and much that can be discovered in we could also call it the Santi of the heart, that gap or opening that we experience in that space.
+And then the heart space inside of us, which is in the center of the chest—it’s also sometimes called the heart space or the cave of the heart—is like the living symbol or the microcosm of the heart everywhere.
+And what the heart is— the heart is the outpouring of wisdom.
+It’s that fountain of wisdom that’s coming out and emerging as worlds, all worlds and beings.
+So that’s happening everywhere all the time, this fountain of becoming or cascade of becoming.
+And we can experience that, both the absolute and the fountain of generosity, happening in the heart space.
+So there are many practices that are heart based and much that can be discovered in— we could also call it the sandhi of the heart, that gap or opening that we experience in that space.

-Rick Archer: So the way you described that just now made it sound to me, like what you’re saying is that there’s a kind of a cosmic heart.
-And from which all this fecundity all this creativity is pouring forth.
-Yeah.
-Pardon?
-Yes, yeah.
-And then there’s the individual heart, and that, which is the microcosm of the cosmic heart, and that is perhaps the portal, which connects the individual with the cosmic Is that
+Rick Archer: So the way you described that just now made it sound to me like what you’re saying is that there’s a kind of a cosmic heart.
+And— from which all this fecundity, all this creativity is pouring forth.

-Shambhavi: That’s right, are you getting that out?
-Are in Trica, and other traditions like it?
-Everything that is in existence, is also in the human body.
+Shambhavi: So our— in Trika and other traditions like it, everything that is in existence is also in the human body.
 And so that’s why we can practice with a human body and realize everything.
-We as you know, there’s a beautiful teaching, and a lot of the ancient Tantra is this, this teaching texts that say, there’s no need to go on external pilgrimages, because the greatest pilgrimage is the human body, that we can discover everything.
-So the heart space, which is not our physical heart, it’s just the center of our chest inside.
-The heart space is the same as the heart everywhere, but it’s it gives us a focus.
-It’s basically meant for sadhak like all of the subtle anatomy is vouchsafed to us so that we can do sadhana with it and discover the nature of reality.
+We, as— there’s a beautiful teaching in a lot of the ancient Tantras, this teaching text, that say there’s no need to go on external pilgrimages, because the greatest pilgrimage is the human body.
+That we can discover everything.
+So the heart space—which is not our physical heart, it’s just the center of our chest inside—the heart space is the same as the heart everywhere, but it’s— it gives us a focus.
+It’s basically meant for sadhana, like all of the subtle anatomy is vouchsafed to us so that we can do sadhana with it and discover the nature of reality.